Lhfcws/YaH3C-mini-osx/README.md

         yah3c new

+6. If you wanna see the running yah3c process now (you may launched several processes which causes some problems):

+        yah3c list

-6. If you wake OSX up from sleep, the network maybe disconnected and you want to reconnect.
+7. If you wake OSX up from sleep, the network maybe disconnected and you want to reconnect. (not supported)

-        yah3c restart
+        # yah3c restart

 ## TroubleShootings